Bulfinch Crossing: Hotel

 A 157 ft tall hotel building is being constructed at the northern edge of the site, and is planned to contain at least 200 hotel rooms.
 Although the main use for the building is a hotel, at least 57 condominiums and 17,400 sqft of retail space will be located inside the 14-story building.

 Amenities

 The hotel is planned to contain a ballroom, several meeting rooms, a rooftop bar, and a rooftop terrace.

 Parking garage

-The Government Center garage will be mostly demolished, but over 1,000 spaces will remain as part of the new development.
+The Government Center garage was demolished to make way for the development.

-In order to make room for the new development, the existing Government Center garage was demolished.
+In order to make room for the new development, demolition began on the existing Government Center garage.
 The garage was constructed in the 1960s as part of the Government Center urban renewal project; it contains 2,300 parking spaces.
 Due to the fact that the garage is entirely made out of concrete, it is considered to be an eyesore by many, along with the nearby City Hall building.

 At least 1,160 parking spaces in the garage were to be preserved to accommodate the new development, and the spaces were to be placed inside of the new office tower.

+Construction accidents and delays

+Part of the project included a proposed redevelopment of the Haymarket bus station, which has been closed since June 2021.
+On March 26, 2022 the Government Center garage partially collapsed during demolition work, causing the death of construction worker Peter Monsini and resulting in a four-month work stoppage.
+Later that year engineers realized nearby structural supports in the MBTA tunnels were damaged, possibly due to the collapse, leading to shutdowns of the Orange and Green Lines that run under the garage.
+Although the original plans projected the garage demolition should be complete by March 30, 2023 or at the latest December 1, 2024, as of April 2026 it was unclear whether the garage demolition was certified complete or whether work on the new bus terminal begun.
+However, the bulk of the demolition appeared to be done in December 2023.